 instructions

-- Combine the dry ingredients: You need one more bowl for this – sift together the all-purpose flour, baking soda and a pinch of salt.
+dry ingredients: grab another bowl and sift together the all-purpose flour, baking soda and a pinch of salt.

-- Add optional ingredients: If you're adding nuts or chocolate chips for extra flavor and texture, this is when you can fold them into the batter.
+optional ingredients: if you're enhancing your best banana bread recipe with nuts or chocolate chips for added flavour and texture, now is the time to gently fold them into the batter.

-- Transfer batter to the loaf pan: Now, your banana bread batter is ready.
-Just pour it into the loaf pan and spread it evenly.
+transfer batter: your banana bread batter is ready – just pour it into the loaf pan and spread it evenly.

 how to mash bananas?